 This isn't a marginal trend.
 The capital and consumer behavior flowing into agentic commerce is staggering.

 The traffic shift is already here.
-AI-referred traffic to U.S. retail sites surged 805% year-over-year on Black Friday 2025 (Adobe via MetaRouter, January 2026).
-Traffic from AI sources grew 1,200% while traditional search traffic declined 10% (Previsible, January 2026).
+Traffic to U.S. retail sites from generative AI tools grew 693% year-over-year during the 2025 holiday season (Adobe, January 2026).
 This isn't a blip — it's a structural reallocation of how people discover and purchase.

 The market is enormous.
-McKinsey projects that agentic commerce could redirect $3 to $5 trillion in global consumer spending by 2030 (McKinsey, October 2025).
-Morgan Stanley forecasts agentic shoppers will represent $190 billion to $385 billion in U.S. e-commerce spending alone by 2030 (Morgan Stanley Research, 2025).
-In 2026, AI platforms already account for $20.9 billion in retail spending — 1.5% of total retail (eMarketer, December 2025).
+McKinsey projects that agentic commerce could redirect $3 to $5 trillion in global consumer spending by 2030 (McKinsey via Digital Commerce 360, October 2025).
+Morgan Stanley estimates agentic shoppers could account for 10-20% of U.S. e-commerce spending by 2030 — up to $385 billion (Morgan Stanley via Digital Commerce 360, December 2025).

 The Agent Economy — By the Numbers